Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-mats.md

 ## Are there usage limits to the monthly active tokens?

-The monthly active tokens are designed to make billing simple for almost every way that customers are using the platform.
-There are customer use cases where this model drives a high cost for Basis Theory to support the use case so we have alternate plans available when there are more than 10 interactions per MAT in a month.
+There is a limit of 10 interactions per MAT per month.
+Our billing is designed to be simple for almost every use-case for using our platform platform.
+In some situations more than 10 interactions per MAT in a month are required.
+[Contact us](https://basistheory.com/contact) for alternate plans available when this limit isn’t enough.

 <span class="base-alert info">
   <span>